rspears74/my-site/README.md

 Personal start/new tab page for my brother and I.

 ### Home Control Center
 Page that allows me to control my Philips Hue lights and view my home using a camera attached to a Raspberry Pi.
+(Deprecated in favor of homeassistant.io)

 ### Structural Engineering Tools (*coming soon*)
 Various tools for structural engineering tasks.